Getting Started With Spring Cleaning

 - Floors: Follow appropriate steps for cleaning the type of flooring you have in your bedrooms.
 Be sure to also clean any rugs that are on your floor; vacuum them, wash them, and be sure that they are completely dry before returning them to your floors.

 This is the room where most of the family spends their time, so it can get pretty messy.
-General cleaning takes care of most of the problems, but a good clear through is needed from time to time.
-Enlist the help of the kids to tackle the clutter, and when that is done, get to cleaning.
+General cleaning takes care of most of the problems, but a good clear-through is needed from time to time.
+Enlist the kids to help tackle the clutter, and when that is done, get to cleaning.

 - Ceilings and Walls: Yep, same as before.
 Dust the ceilings and wipe down the walls.
 Be sure to clean overhead light fixtures and ceiling fans, as well.

 - Dust Hard Surfaces: Be sure to dust all hard surfaces, including moving them away from walls, dusting underneath (you would be surprised where spiders like to hide), and dust lampshades.
 Treat wood furniture if need be.